Nikolas-Charalambidis/sportify/README.md

 3. Commit & push to your feature/personal branch.
 4. Create a pull request, which should be offered with GitHub.
 If all the CI pipelines succeed, feel free to merge into the `dev` branch using the button.

-**Warning :warning::** If the Travis CI build fails for a reason `npm` or another component cannot be downloaded (slow servers), the build fails.
+**Warning:** If the Travis CI build fails for a reason `npm` or another component cannot be downloaded (slow servers), the build fails.
 Ask me out or merge manually into `dev` if you are 100 % sure the build passes (no errors, no warnings) and you take full responsibility for the state of the `dev` branch.
 For this reason, I decided to leave the `dev` branch unlocked for the direct commits and merges.

 ## Nice to have, better CI and improvements